In this article, we’re going to take a look at how we can tackle or ease low back pain problems with Traditional Thai Massage therapy.

 Traditional Thai Massage, being a very complete full body massage and treatment modality, and moreover, specialized in muscle and tissue stretches can help significantly in alleviating or curing back pains structurally.

-I found that most of the lower back pain problems (apart from structural issues or diseases), are caused by a combination of weak back and abdominal muscles firstly and secondly by shortened or contracted muscles of the legs (notably of the hamstrings) and abdominal area.
+In my practice I found that most of the lower back pain problems (apart from structural issues or diseases), are caused by a combination of weak back and abdominal muscles firstly, and secondly by shortened or contracted muscles of the legs (notably of the hamstrings), abdominal area, gluteus, and lower back.

 In any case, as a Thai Massage practitioner / therapist I would normally use the following methods to alleviate low back pains: